ssujit/datascience_monitoring/README.md

 # Authors credits:
 **S. Sikder**
-- Worldbank Dataharvesting with R
+- Data harvesting from Worldbank API with R

  **M. Munzinger:**
 - Automation with SQL and QGIS